-Attachment to the machine is best accomplished by a simple bracket of proper dimension to hold the Nozzle Block in the required position during machine operation.
-Where necessary, the ability to make finish adjustments in distance and alignment of the Nozzle should be provided for in the bracket design.
-Because the requirements for mounting are dependent on individual machine design and customer preference, the customer should provide the required hardware or bracket for attachment of the Nozzle.
-SBS will provide design and fabrication services for customers who so desire.
+The Sender can be attached to the machine housing, wheel guard, or other rigid part of the machine by use of the four mounting hole locations provided.
+These locations accept either M6 or 1/4" Socket Head Cap Screws.
+Additionally, the outside diameter of the cylindrical portion of the Sender unit can be used as a holding surface for helping to center the Sender relative to the balancer.
+Attachment to the machine is best accomplished by a simple bracket of proper dimension to hold the Sender in the required position during machine operation.
+Where necessary, the ability to make final adjustments in distance and alignment of the Sender should be provided for in the bracket design.
+Because mounting requirements are dependent on individual machine design, and customer preference, the customer should provide the required mounting bracket.
+SBS can provide design and fabrication services for customers who so desire.